geomagpy/magpy/README.md

                 "recovery": {"start":datetime(2024,5,11,2,0),"end":datetime(2024,5,12,11),"components":"x","color":"green","alpha":0.2}}
         fig,ax = mp.tsplot([variometer], keys=[['x']], patch=patch, height=2)

 Patches are also used to mark flags as shown in section 6 and in further examples in sections 5 and 8.
+If you want to add annotations then use the option *annotate*.
+If set to True, then the patch keys are added as annotations in the upper part of the plot.
+The y-position is alternating.
+For flags, it is recommended to use labels or label IDs as annotations.
+Do that by selecting them by i.e. *annotate='labelid'*.

 Functions are discussed in section 5.9.
 There you will also find numerous examples on how to plot these functions along with data.